KunalGahukar11/Transaction-Dashboard/assessment-work/README.md

 In this assessment i build the dashboard using,

-- antd component for the UI
+- Ant Design (antd) components for the UI
-- tailwind css for styling
+- Tailwind CSS for styling

-As i'm not much aware with chart libraries and also encountered some challenges, that's why unable to implement that part
+I'm still learning how to work with chart libraries and encountered some challenges while implementing them.
+As a result, I wasn’t able to complete that part.
+However, I plan to continue learning and add this feature in the future.